AegisSynapse/LockSphere/README.md

 # Comparison to Similar Products
-  Compared to other file management tools, the Sphere File Tool offers unique features, such as:
+  Compared to other file management tools, the LockSphere File Tool offers unique features, such as:
   - A custom .sphere file extension for added security and obscurity
   - Two encryption methods (Fernet and ChaCha20-Poly1305) to choose from -Keyword search functionality to quickly locate information within files